se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 **Publisher/Developer (Licensor):** {{LEGAL_ENTITY_NAME}}
 **Support/Legal Contact:** {{SUPPORT_EMAIL}} / {{LEGAL_EMAIL}}

+## Defined Terms

+**“Distribution Channels”** means any store, marketplace, platform, launcher, website, installer, physical media, or other mechanism used now or in the future to distribute {{PACKAGE_NAME}}, regardless of provider.

 ## 1. License Grant

 Subject to this EULA, Licensor grants you a **personal, non-exclusive, non-transferable, revocable** license to install and use **{{PACKAGE_NAME}}** on devices linked to your **{{STORE_ACCOUNT}}** for **{{USAGE_SCOPE}}** purposes.